-lha\id [int] The LHA id as used in the param\card.
+lha id [int] The LHA id as used in the param card.

 parameter\name [str or None] An internal name for the parameter.
-If None, a the default 'benchmark\i' is used.
+If None, a the default 'benchmark i' is used.

-morphing\max\power [int or tuple of int] The maximal power with which this parameter contributes to the squared matrix element of the process of interest.
-If a tuple is given, gives this maximal power for each of several operator configurations.
+morphing\max\power [int] The maximal power with which this parameter contributes to the squared matrix element of the process of interest.
 Typically at tree level, this maximal number is 2 for parameters that affect one vertex (e.g. only production or only decay of a particle), and 4 for parameters that affect two vertices (e.g. production and decay).
 Default value: 2.